 In addition to temperature, other factors such as food supply and the daily cycle of light and darkness in your hamster’s environment can also affect torpor behaviors.
 One study found that hamsters with a restricted food supply were more likely to experience deep torpor, while those with ample food stores experienced shorter bouts of torpor and generally maintained higher body temperatures.
-If you suspect your hamster has entered torpor, addressing these environmental factors may help him return to his normal active state.
+Check out our guide to what can hamsters eat for a breakdown of suitable foods and if you suspect your hamster has entered torpor, addressing these environmental factors may help him return to his normal active state.

 4. Signs of hibernation in hamsters